Credit: Pixabay @ Pexels

 Actionable vs. Unactionable Incidents

-Alerts are a vehicle for ensuring that the existence of an incident is communicated to responders.
-Often there is a 1:1 mapping of incident to alert, but not always.
-There can be multiple alerts per incident if the same issue is noticed by multiple sources or if additional responders need to be alerted about the same issue.
+Alerts are a vehicle for ensuring responders are notified of the existence of an incident.
+In theory, there is a 1:1 mapping of incidents to alerts.
+But most often, there can be multiple alerts per incident because the same issue may be detected by multiple sources or if additional responders need to be alerted about the same issue.

-A business service is a critical or otherwise important business function of a digital product and is powered by one or more technical services.
+A business service is a critical or otherwise important logical business function of a digital product.
+Often, that logical function is carried out by a number of underlying technical services.
+For example, a logical “fulfillment” business service may be represented by various underlying technical services necessary to complete that action such as a shopping cart service, payment service, inventory service, and so on.
 Businesses services are defined differently by each digital business and are often aligned with product features or capabilities.

 A digital business is any company or organization whose product value is delivered primarily online, often 24×7 and with great simultaneous scale.
 Some companies are digital businesses in their entirety, like PagerDuty.
-Other companies are not digital businesses at first sight, but critical elements of their business rely on software (the cash registers at a restaurant, for example).
+Other companies may not seem like digital businesses at a glance, but if critical elements of their business rely on software (the cash registers at a restaurant, for example), then they too are digital businesses.

 An escalation is when the primary on-call does not acknowledge an incident and the alert is escalated to another person.
 Escalations often happen automatically but can be done manually.